KatjaDanielzik/MetaboDynamics/README.md

 BiocManager::install("MetaboDynamics")
 ```
-You can install the developmental version of MetaboDynamics from
+You can install the development version of MetaboDynamics from
 [GitHub](https://github.com/) with:

 ``` r